 The Skagen Painters

 Today’s Scandinavian artists are less well known to the outside world than Scandi film, fashion and interior designers.
 But the countries’ visual artists are far from a sedate bunch producing landscapes in pastel colours.
-Graffiti and conceptual art is moving from the street and into the living rooms and names such as Mikael B., Jeppe Hein, Poul Pava and Kristian von Hornsleth are pushing boundaries with loud, tongue in cheek or childlike art.
+Graffiti and conceptual art is moving from the street and into the living rooms.
+Names such as Mikael B., Jeppe Hein, Poul Pava and Kristian von Hornsleth push the boundaries with loud, tongue in cheek or childlike art.
 True Nordic style is about much more than pastel colours and straight lines.
 It is about authenticity, functionality and a sense of space and peace.

 Yet, one of the oldest forms of Nordic art dates back to the Vikings – hardly the most peaceful of tribes.
-Scandinavian art – or Nordic Viking art as it is often referred to – as we know it today is very true to its roots based on survival, status and beauty.
+Scandinavian art – or Nordic Viking art as it is often referred to – is very true to its roots.
+It’s based on survival, status and beauty.
 Whereas art today reflects political and cultural themes, in the 7th – 10th Centuries it, power and religion were running themes.
-Materials were stone for monuments and metals – they were the ones that survived until today.
+Materials were stone for monuments and metals.
+They were the ones that survived until today.
 Human skin, which was often tattooed, bones and wood objects did not.

 The Reformation was relatively peaceful in Denmark and the rest of Scandinavia, hence curators of the time – ca. 1520-1540 – managed to preserve much of the art.
 Art from that period was highly religious, church paintings and decorations.

 Particularly the Skagen artists in the late 19th Century, who congregated in the most northern part of Denmark and are known as the Danish Masters.
 Their influence is huge to this day and the town has become a popular holiday resort with the cultural elite.
-It was the light that attracted the artists to the area, in much the same way Southern European artists were attracted to the French Riviera in the late 19th and early 20th Centuries.
+It was the light that attracted the artists to the area.
+The same can be said of St Tropez as Southern European artists were attracted to the French Riviera in the late 19th and early 20th Centuries.

 Best Art for Scandinavian Interior – Scandi Decor Inspiration

-But back to Masterpiece London, the annual exhibition of the best in art and decor and what pieces we can take from that and place in the typical Scandinavian home.
+But back to Art: Masterpiece 2019 London, the annual exhibition of the best in art and decor and what pieces we can take from that and place in the typical Scandinavian home.